MahyaSad/README/README.md

 # README
 # Welcome to My GitHub Profile!

 Hello and thank you for visiting my profile.
 My name is Mahya Ghazi Zadeh Hashemi, a Ph.D. candidate deeply immersed in the fascinating world of remote sensing and artificial intelligence, with a focus on agricultural applications.
 My journey in academia and research has been a blend of rigorous study, innovative project execution, and meaningful collaborations.
-I am eagerly looking forward to graduating in October 2024 and exploring opportunities that lie in the intersection of technology and environmental science.

 ## About Me